-Social Media, like Facebook, Twitter, LinkedIn, or Instagram, are among the most popular networking platforms and play a significant role in our lives, now more than ever, with social distancing.
-But how do they influence your Law Firm?
+Social Media sites, like Facebook, Twitter, LinkedIn, and Instagram, are among the most popular networking platforms, and, with social distancing, they play a significant role in our lives, now more than ever.
+But how do they influence your law firm?

 Let’s get started with our introduction to Instagram.